2018-2019 Chancellor's Award for Excellence in Professional Service

 The Chancellor's Award for Excellence in Professional Service recognizes consistently superior professional achievement within and beyond the position.

 Candidate Background – Candidates must presently be serving in full-time professional service capacities (not necessarily titles) with more than 50 percent of their assignment in non-teaching services.
 The latter include academic administration, business affairs, student affairs, institutional support technologies, instructional and research support technologies and directors of campus libraries.
-It is the intent that the Professional Service award be reserved for staff.
+It is the intent that the Professional Service award be reserved for staff working full-time within their nominating campus.
 Full-time faculty (as defined in the eligibility criteria for Faculty Service) are not eligible.
+In the case of split-assignments across the nominating campus, individuals are eligible for nomination for this award if they are serving in a full-time professional capacity.
 In addition, support staff not serving in professional class titles are ineligible for nomination, but are eligible for nomination in the Classified Service Awards category.
+Please note, promotion within a department does not preclude a person from being nominated.

-Length of Service – Candidates must have completed three academic years of full-time professional service out of the five years in the position for which they are nominated immediately prior to the year of nomination.
+Length of Service – Candidates must have completed three academic years of full-time professional service within the nominating campus out of the previous five years in the position for which they are nominated immediately prior to the year of nomination.

 Restrictions – Individuals serving in the classified services are ineligible for nomination (e.g., positions paid on an hourly rather than salary basis are generally in the classified services).